-2 Reporting Requirements
+3 Reporting Requirements

-2.1 Treasury Management Reporting
+3.1 Treasury Management Reporting

-- 2.1.1 The Council is required to receive and approve, as a minimum, three main reports each year, which incorporate a variety of policies, estimates and actual figures. - (a) Prudential and treasury indicators and treasury strategy (this report) The first, and most important report is forward looking and covers: - the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time); - the treasury management strategy (how the investments and borrowings are to be organised) including treasury indicators; - and an investment strategy (the parameters on how investments are to be managed).
+- 3.1.1 The Council is required to receive and approve, as a minimum, three main reports each year, which incorporate a variety of policies, estimates and actual figures. - (a) Prudential and treasury indicators and treasury strategy (this report) The first, and most important report is forward looking and covers:

-- (b) A mid-year treasury management report this is primarily a progress report and will update Councillors with the progress of the capital programme, amending prudential indicators as necessary, and whether any policies require revision.
-This report is presented to Cabinet. - (c) An annual treasury report this is a backward looking review document and provides details of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.
+- the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time); - the treasury management strategy (how the investments and borrowings are to be organised) including treasury indicators; - and an investment strategy (the parameters on how investments are to be managed). - (b) A mid-year treasury management report this is primarily a progress report and will update Councillors with the progress of the capital programme, amending prudential indicators as necessary, and whether any policies require revision.
+The expectation is that this will form part of the quarterly budget monitoring and reporting process. - (c) An annual treasury report this is a backward looking review document and provides details of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.